-You want an agency who strictly abides by Google’s publicly posted webmaster best practices, which specifically prohibit 12 common SEO tricks, including automatically generating spammy content, adding bogus hidden text and links.
-If a candidate doesn’t follow those guidelines, your website could be relegated to a dismally low search results ranking.
+You want an agency that strictly abides by Google’s publicly posted webmaster best practices, which expressly prohibit 12 common SEO tricks, including automatically generating spammy content, adding bogus hidden text and links.
+If a candidate doesn’t follow those guidelines, your website could be relegated to dismally low search results ranking.
 Or, worse yet, Google could ban it from search results altogether.

-If the SEO agency answers yes, Fox warns, “Turn and run in the other direction as fast as you can.”
-Although it’s impossible to guarantee a number-one ranking on any search engine, she says, some unethical SEO agencies and consultants do make such bogus guarantees.
+If the SEO agency answers yes, “turn and run in the other direction as fast as you can.”
+It’s impossible to guarantee a number-one ranking on any search engine, she says, some unethical SEO agencies and consultants do make such bogus guarantees.

-5. Are you experienced at improving local search results?
+5. Are you experienced in improving local search results?

-Appearing in the top local search engine results is especially important to small businesses trying to attract nearby customers, Rand says.
-You’ll want an agency who has expertise in local SEO techniques.
+Appearing in the top local search engine results is especially crucial to small businesses trying to attract nearby customers, Rand says.
+You’ll want an agent who has expertise in local SEO techniques.

 If your website is optimized for what’s known as “local SEO,” it should appear when someone nearby is searching for keywords that are relevant to your business.
 To achieve that, the SEO agency should add your business’s city and/or state to your website’s title tags and meta-descriptions, and get your site listed on Bing, Google and Yahoo’s local listings, which are online directories of businesses that cater to a specific geographical area.

-6. Will you share with me all changes you make to my site?
+6. Will you share with me all the changes you make to my site?

-Search engine optimization will most likely require a number of changes to your existing web page coding.
-It’s important to know exactly what adjustments the SEO agency plans to make and on how many web pages.
+Search engine optimization will most likely require several changes to your existing web page coding.
+It’s essential to know precisely what adjustments the SEO agency plans to make and on how many web pages.
 If you would like the agency to get your permission before accessing and altering your website code, be sure to say so.

 7. How do you measure the success of your SEO campaigns?

-To gauge the success of SEO efforts, you must track exactly how much traffic is being sent to your website and where it is coming from.
-An experienced SEO agency should be experienced in using Google Analytics and Google Webmaster tools to track improvement on your site’s search engine rankings, the number of links from other websites driving traffic to yours, the kinds of keywords searchers use to find your site, and much more.
+To gauge the success of SEO efforts, you must track exactly how much traffic your website receives and where it is coming from.
+An experienced SEO agency should have experience with using Google Analytics and Google Webmaster tools to track the improvement on your site’s search engine rankings, the number of links from other websites driving traffic to yours, the kinds of keywords searchers use to find your site, and much more.

-Be sure to ask how often they plan to share these important analytics with you and how they would use the data to continually improve your search engine rankings and website traffic, most agencies report it once to twice per month.
+Be sure to ask how often they plan to share these critical analytics with you and how they would use the data to improve your search engine rankings and website traffic continually, and most agencies report it once to twice per month.

 8. How will we communicate and how often?

-The communication of a SEO agency varies in styles and customer service standards.
+The communication of an SEO agency varies in styles and customer service standards.
 You need to find someone whose approach best fits your needs.
-Ask if the candidate prefers to talk in person or via phone, Skype, texting or email.
+Ask if the candidate prefers to talk in person or via phone, Skype, texting, or email.
 And find out how often they will reach out to you with status updates.
-Most high-end agencies often share reports and let the client review it first in order to further discuss the work that was completed.
+Most high-end agencies often share reports and let the client review it first to discuss further the work that was completed.